model-railroad/sdb/README.md

 `_compile_and_monitor.sh` and `_compile_and_monitor.bat` default to `monitor -p COM5`.
 Adjusted the latter value to match your USB port.

+**Warning**: The HTML-to-gz generation is only done in the shell script.

 The first compilation takes about forever, and it unfortunately doesn't list which files are being compiled as it goes.
 You can add `--verbose` to list them, but then it's _really_ too verbose.

+**Tip**: On Windows, a default install of VS Code or CLion will likely run a PowerShell terminal.
+The ".bat" script can be used for that.
+Alternatively, if you install Git for Windows, you can change the terminal type in VS Code or CLion and select the `MSYS Git Bash` option to run the ".sh" script.

 # License